-For that, unlike wireframing, it doesn't require graphic design skills.
-For example, there's no need to keep track of screen sizes and layout concerns.
+For example, unlike wireframing, there's no need to keep track of screen sizes and layout constraints.
+Therefore, you can devise, organize, and try ideas faster and with more mental room.

-Get more accurate usability feedback than testing mockups.
-UI Drafter lets you take out of the equation the extra awareness, imagination, and memorization needed to evaluate them.
+UI Drafter lets you take out of the equation the unnatural awareness, imagination, and memorization needed to evaluate mockups.
+In effect, giving you more confidence on the accuracy of the usability tests and their feedback.

-Besides purer feedback, discover your blind spots and missing pieces before building.
-All that it's possible now that you can communicate what you are trying to achieve in a functional prototype.
+Also, it helps you prevent rework by discovering blind spots and missing pieces before building.
+In other words, now you can communicate what you're trying to achieve in more tangible and functional prototypes.

-Try out page flows, groupings, and progression variants.
+Try out page flows, groupings, and progression alternatives.

 Experiment with different labels and UX writing practices.